Urban Homestead Planning and What You Need To Know

 Homesteading also includes alternative means of transportation, such as bicycles and buses.
 Some houses also produce biogas from organic materials to power their automobiles.

-On the other hand, some would raise poultry animals, do edible landscaping, and practice self-sufficient living.
-They produce food for the family or the neighbors when there's a surplus.
-These aspects of the city's homestead plan make modern families save monetary resources and promote healthy living.
+On the other hand, some raise poultry, do edible landscaping, and practice self-sufficiency.
+When there's a surplus, they produce food for the family or the neighbors.
+These aspects of the city's homestead plan help modern families save monetary resources and promote healthy living.

 An urban homestead is a revolutionary plan for simple and sustainable living.